-The Classic Form embed code uses a bit of jQuery to validate the form and produce dynamic response messages within the form container, such as the Almost Finished message they'll see when they click the Subscribe button.
+The Classic Form embed code uses jQuery to validate the form and display response messages like the Almost Finished message that appears when they click the Subscribe button.

 - Select Embedded forms.

-My form submits to the hosted Signup Form With Alerts.
+Subscriber submits and goes to Signup Form With Alerts.

-Subscribers saw a success message but weren't added to my list.
+Subscribers got success message but aren't on my list.

-ASP.NET pages require a bit of extra tweaking when adding an HTML form such as MailChimp's embed code.
-Check out the following resource for more info http://msdn.microsoft.com/en-us/magazine/cc163736.aspx#S4 or reach out to your site admin for further assistance.
+ASP.NET pages require a bit of extra tweaking when adding an HTML form such as MailChimp's.
+Check out Microsoft's support documentation for more information, or reach out to your site administrator for further assistance.